BehroozB/honesthash.js/readme.md

 ### Available options

     {
-        (MANDATORY) salt: "1234567890", // your custom hash, can be any string (OPTIONAL) loop: 1, //  can be between 1 and 1000000 (OPTIONAL) logs: false // logs everything to console (speed, hash, string) }
+      (mandatory) salt: "1234567890", // your custom hash, can be any string (optional) loop: 1, //  can be between 1 and 1000000 (optional) logs: false // logs everything to console (speed, hash, string) }

 <br/>